box/box-typescript-sdk-gen/docs/termsOfServiceUserStatuses.md

 Sets the status for a terms of service for a user.

-This operation is performed by calling function `createTermOfServiceUserStatus`.
+This operation is performed by calling function `createTermsOfServiceStatusForUser`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/post-terms-of-service-user-statuses/).

-_Currently we don't have an example for calling `createTermOfServiceUserStatus` in integration tests_
+_Currently we don't have an example for calling `createTermsOfServiceStatusForUser` in integration tests_

 ### Arguments

-- requestBody `CreateTermOfServiceUserStatusRequestBodyArg`
+- requestBody `CreateTermsOfServiceStatusForUserRequestBody`
-  - Request body of createTermOfServiceUserStatus method
+  - Request body of createTermsOfServiceStatusForUser method
-- headers `CreateTermOfServiceUserStatusHeadersArg`
+- headers `CreateTermsOfServiceStatusForUserHeaders`
-  - Headers of createTermOfServiceUserStatus method
+  - Headers of createTermsOfServiceStatusForUser method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.